 He has received the Award of Excellence from the Society of Animal Artists; the National Sculpture Society’s Gold, Silver and Bronze Medals; the National Museum of Wildlife Art’s “Red” Smith Award; Birds in Art Master Wildlife Artist designation; the Prix de West’s Pitman Wildlife Award for Exceptional Artistic Merit, and the Masters of the American West’s Kenneth T. and Eileen Norris Foundation Award for Sculpture and James R. Parks Trustees’ Purchase Award.

 Artist/sculptor friend William Reese writes, “Walter Matia is a man who possesses a great vision of the world around him.
-That great vision, honest work, strong drive, and a refusal to settle for second best are what make a Matia sculpture stand above most others.
-The largest share of Walter’s work is what I would call biographical; the subject matter is so much a part of his life that it is like a diary, personal art that comes straight from the heart.”
+That great vision, honest work, strong drive, and a refusal to settle for second best are what make a Matia sculpture stand above most others.”

 Matia resides in Dickerson, Maryland, with his wife, daughter, son, and two Labradors.